Sequential-Intelligence-Lab/InContextTD/README.md

 - `-l`, `--num_layers`: Number of transformer layers (default: 3)
 - `--gamma`: Discount factor (default: 0.9)
 - `--activation`: Activation function (choices: ['identity', 'softmax', 'relu'])
-- `--sample_weight`: Flag to randomly sample a true weight vector that allows the value function to be fully represented by the features
+- `--representable`: Flag to randomly sample a true weight vector that allows the value function to be fully represented by the features
 - `--n_mrps`: Number of MRPs used for training (default: 4000)
 - `--batch_size`: Mini-batch size (default: 64)
 - `--n_batch_per_mrp`: Number of mini-batches sampled per MRP (default: 5)